Luis von Ahn: Career and research

 In 2007, von Ahn invented reCAPTCHA, a new form of CAPTCHA that also helps digitize books.
 In reCAPTCHA, the images of words displayed to the user come directly from old books that are being digitized; they are words that optical character recognition could not identify and are sent to people throughout the web to be identified.
-ReCAPTCHA is currently in use by over 100,000 web sites and is transcribing over 40 million words per day.
+ReCAPTCHA v1 was available from 2007 to 2018 and was used by over 100,000 web sites during its prominence.

 In 2009, von Ahn and his graduate student Severin Hacker began to develop Duolingo, a language education platform.
 They founded a company of the same name, with von Ahn as chief executive officer and Hacker as chief technology officer.
 In November 2011, a private beta test of Duolingo was launched and the app was released to the public in June 2012.
 As of May 2020, Duolingo was valued at $1.5 billion.
 In a talk with NPR, von Ahn shared that Duolingo saw a spike in users during the COVID-19 pandemic. von Ahn has a chapter giving advice in Tim Ferriss' book Tools of Titans.

-In May 2021 von Ahn joined the executive committee of Partnership for Central America, an entity bringing together a variety of businesses, academic organizations and nonprofit organizations "to advance economic opportunity, address urgent climate, education and health challenges, and promote long-term investments and workforce capability building to support a vision of hope for Central America".
+In May 2021, von Ahn joined the executive committee of Partnership for Central America, an entity bringing together a variety of businesses, academic organizations and nonprofit organizations "to advance economic opportunity, address urgent climate, education and health challenges, and promote long-term investments and workforce capability building to support a vision of hope for Central America".
 The Partnership for Central America was presented in the context of the United States' Vice President Kamala Harris's "call to action" to address irregular migration from Central America to the United States by "deepening investment in the Northern Triangle" (a term coined to refer to Guatemala, El Salvador and Honduras).

+In July 2025, von Ahn joined the board of collaborative web application maker Figma.